USS Nautilus (SS-168): 9th–14th patrols, May 1944 – January 1945

 On her ninth patrol, from 29 May to 11 June, she carried ammunition, oil, and dry stores to Philippine guerrillas under Colonel R.V.
 Bowler on Mindanao.
 Between 12 June and 27 June, she transported a similar cargo to Negros Island and embarked evacuees, including one German POW, for Darwin.
 During her 11th patrol, from 30 June to 27 July, she landed a reconnaissance party and 12 tons of stores on North Pandan Island, and more supplies to Colonel Kangleon on Leyte and Colonel Abcede on Mindanao.
 On her 12th, 13th and 14th patrols, she returned to the central Philippines, landed personnel and supplies at various points on Mindanao and Luzon, and carried evacuees to Australia.
 On 25 September, during the first of these three patrols, she grounded on Iuisan Shoal.
 Forced to lighten her load, her evacuees, mail, captured documents, and cargo were sent ashore.
 All secret materials were burned.
 Her reserve fuel tanks were blown dry, variable ballast was blown overboard and six-inch (152 mm) ammunition jettisoned.
 With the blowing of her main ballast tanks she was finally able to get off the reef within three and a half hours, despite the receding tide, and clear the area by dawn.

 During her 13th patrol, on 31 October 1944, Nautilus finished off USS Darter, which had run aground on a reef and could not be recovered.
 Numerous attempts to torpedo the wreck had failed as torpedoes detonated on the reef.
 Nautilus's six-inch (152 mm) guns, however, scored 55 hits, and her report states, "It is doubtful that any equipment in Darter at 11:30 this date would be of any value to Japan – except as scrap."

 Nautilus completed her 14th, and last, patrol at Darwin on 30 January 1945.
 From Australia, she was routed on to Philadelphia, Pennsylvania, where she arrived 25 May for inactivation.
 Decommissioned with a bottle of champagne over the forward 6 inch (152 mm) gun on 30 June, she was stricken from the Naval Vessel Register 25 July and sold 16 November, to the North American Smelting Company of Philadelphia, Pennsylvania, for scrapping.

 In popular culture

 Season 2, Episode 26 of the American television series The Silent Service, first broadcast in 1958, dramatizes the Teop Harbor rescue of 24 December 1942.

+Nautilus's actions during the Battle of Midway are depicted in the 2019 film Midway.
+In the film, the interior shots of Nautilus were actually filmed aboard USS Bowfin (SS-287) in Pearl Harbor.